 I am from India, a country of rich diversity and varied cultures where people speak 22 languages (Government of India-Ministry of Human Resource Development, 2016, April 16) and belong to all possible faiths (Census of India: Religion, 2001).
 Canada is a multicultural champion and has adopted a multicultural policy since the 1970s Brosseau & Dewing (2018).
-In many ways, Canada and India are very similar: both are multi-cultural, both are democracies with a similar organization of governments, and the same government outlook on diversity.
+In many ways, there are many similarities between India and Canada, and the resemblance is visible to a casual observer.
+Canada and India are very similar: both are multicultural, both are democracies with a similar organization of governments and the same government outlook on diversity.
 However, even though India and Canada have many similarities, there are considerable differences in the cultures of these two countries.

-From my perspective, I can observe the drastic differences between the two cultures.
-In India, there is a general apathy towards the effective use and maintenance of public resources like roads, buses, trains, and parks.
+From my perspective, I can observe the drastic differences between Canadian culture vs Indian culture.
+In India, there is a general apathy toward the effective use and maintenance of public resources like roads, buses, trains, and parks.
 In comparison, public resources in Canada are used and maintained more effectively.
 One of the most significant differences between India and Canada is the perception of rules and regulations.
 In Canada, people respect and obey rules like driving in speed limits, walking on the sidewalk, and countless more simple things in day-to-day life.
 In India, chaos reigns in almost all aspects of public life, be that road or public spaces like parks.
-In India, neither the public nor the civil servants care about the rules, they all look for ways to bypass the system.
+In India, neither the public nor the civil servants care about the rules; they all look for ways to bypass the system.

 Canada and India Culture Comparison

 Note.
 A comparison chart shows cultural differences between Canada and India.
 Adapted from “Country Comparison- Hofstede Insights”, by Geert Hofstede, 2020 (https://www.hofstede-insights.com/country-comparison/china,the-usa/).
 Copyright 2020 by Hofstede Insights.